GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-3/artifact-3-representation.md

 **The system helps the Fellowship make decisions.**

 The system enables Fellowship members to request immediate assistance during life-threatening situations.
-It automatically pairs the distress signal with critical data (precise location and specific type of threat) to ensure the rest of the group can react correctly without needing further explanation.
+It automatically pairs the distress signal with critical data (precise location and specific type of threat) to ensure the rest of the group can react fast and correctly.

 ## Static Interface Implementation